Quarkus Solr

 Custom configuration to be used.
 Must be a directory on the classpath containing at least a solrconfig.xml

-If not set, default configuration of SOLR docker container is used
+If not set, default configuration of Solr docker container is used

 Environment variable: QUARKUS_SOLR_DEVSERVICES_CONFIGURATION